![]() |

 Photo by Dot & Lucy Photography |

 JINNY FISHER was a classical violinist, then a psychoanalytic psychotherapist, now a poet full-time.
 A member of Wells Fountain Poets, her work's appeared in print and online magazines including The Interpreter’s House, Under the Radar, Domestic Cherry, Tears in the Fence, Prole, The Poetry Shed, Strange Poetry, Amaryllis and Ink, Sweat & Tears.
 Commended in national competitions, she was runner-up in The Interpreter’s House Competition 2016.
 She's committed to bringing poetry to a wider audience and takes her Poetry Pram to music festivals for one-to-one readings.
-Her pamphlet The Escapologist was selected by V. Press Guest Editor Mary-Jane Holmes.
+Her V. Press poetry pamphlet is The Escapologist .
 Twitter: @MsJinnifer.

 Photo by Lee Allen |